-Despite waves of consolidation in the cookware industry, de Buyer (pronounced somewhat like “de boo-yay”) has managed to stay a privately-owned, family-run, independent cookware manufacturer since 1830.
+Despite waves of consolidation in the cookware industry, de Buyer (pronounced like “dub-you-ay”) has managed to stay a privately-owned, family-run, independent cookware manufacturer since 1830.

 The de Buyer family traces its lineage to Jacques de Buyer, an alderman in the city of Lyon, in eastern France who was ennobled in 1496.
 Some de Buyer descendants settled farther north, near the Vosges mountains, becoming master blacksmiths.1